 After your baby’s birth, you may have needed stitches in the skin near your vagina.
-The stitches might have closed an episiotomy (a cut that enlarges the opening of the vagina).
+The stitches might have closed a cut that enlarged the opening of your vagina (episiotomy).
 Or you may have needed stitches to repair torn skin.
-Either way, your stitches should dissolve within weeks.
-Until then, use this handout as a guide to help ease any discomfort and aid healing.
+Either way, your stitches should dissolve in weeks.
+Until then, use this handout as a guide to help ease any pain and aid healing.

 You can reduce your risk of infection by keeping the area around the stitches clean.
 These hints can help:

 Gently wipe from front to back after you urinate or have a bowel movement.

 After wiping, spray warm water on the stitches.
 Pat dry.
 If you are too sore, just spray the area after urination and then pat dry without wiping.

 Don't use soap or any solution except water unless instructed by your healthcare provider.

 Change sanitary pads at least every 2 to 4 hours.